 At the turn of the 20th century, John Bayless turned to Indian Territory, pioneering business opportunities.
-Fully aware of the importance of the railroad for promoting business ventures, he moved his family from Cassville, Missouri, to Sulphur, I.T., and finally to Claremore, I.T., choosing Claremore because of its two strategically placed railroads.
-In Claremore, he built the Sequoyah Hotel with new-fangled electric lighting and therapeutic radium baths; the three-story Windsor Opera House with a first-floor drugstore; the Claremore Athletic Association with an indoor swimming pool; and the Belvidere Mansion, the family’s private residence.
+Fully aware of the importance of the railroad for promoting business ventures, the family moved from Cassville, Missouri, to Sulphur, Indian Territory, and finally to Claremore, Indian Territory, choosing Claremore because of its two strategically placed railroads.
+In Claremore, Bayless built the Sequoyah Hotel with new-fangled electric lighting and therapeutic radium baths; the three-story Windsor Opera House with a first-floor drugstore; the Claremore Athletic Association with an indoor bathing pool; and the Belvidere Mansion, the family’s private residence.
 Of these, only the Belvidere stands today.

 Sadly, Mr. Bayless died of an appendicitis attack, in June of 1907, before his dream home was completed.
 Mrs. Bayless and the children moved into the spacious, three-floor, 9,000 square foot, four-towered, lavishly designed brick home and lived there until 1919.

 The Bayless children prospered in Oklahoma, especially after statehood was granted in 1907.
 On Christmas Day of 1900, Frances had married G.D.
 Davis.
-He eventually became President of the Bank of Claremore, and Frances worked as cashier.
+G.D.
+Davis eventually became President of the Bank of Claremore, and Frances worked as cashier.
 Guy joined the family's bank in 1904 and continued in banking for 50 years.
 Earle became President of the Bank of Claremore after his father’s death.
 Bland married William Martin and moved to Kansas City, Missouri.
 Ross became involved in banking in Miami and Commerce, Oklahoma.
 Bourke, also a financier, managed the Sequoyah Hotel and was Claremore's postmaster.
 The youngest son, Wayne, was an attorney and served on the Supreme Court of the State of Oklahoma.
 At least one grandson, Guy Jr., was born in the Belvidere Mansion in 1916.